renovatebot/renovate/docs/development/minimal-reproductions.md

 A good minimal reproduction:

 - Uses the fewest amount of repository files and dependencies possible
-- Reduces the Renovate to the minimum necessary
+- Reduces the Renovate config to the minimum necessary

 Sometimes you may find it easiest to start with a fork and then remove files/config until the bug no longer reproduces, but other times it may be simplest to start with an empty repository with a couple of files you copy over manually from your main repository.